VinsiInnovation/revealjs-sockets-notes/README.md

     }
 ```

-Check that the markdown reveal plugin active
+Check that the markdown reveal plugin is active

 ```javascript
 { src: 'plugin/markdown/markdown.js', condition: function() { return !!document.querySelector( '[data-markdown]' ); } }
 ```

-According to the number of plugins you want to use with the remote control, add as many lines as you want somes plugins in the reveal dependancies :
+According to the number of plugins you want to use with the remote control, add as many lines as you want in the reveal dependancies :

 ```javascript
 { src: '{$REVEAL\_HOME\_DIRECTORY}/plugin/sockets-notes/reveal_plugin/plugins/*{thePluginYouWant}*.js', async: true}